OpenFn/docs/adaptors/commcare.md

 :::

-You can also use the raw JSON option to configure your CommCare credential (for use in the CLI or when inspecting `state.configuration`) is defined in the [CommCare Configuration](/adaptors/packages/commcare-configuration-schema) section.
+You can also use the raw JSON option to configure your CommCare credential (for use in the CLI or when inspecting `state.configuration`) which is defined in the [CommCare Configuration](/adaptors/packages/commcare-configuration-schema) section.